grpc/proposal/A100-client-side-weighted-round-robin-slow-start.md

   // Once host exits slow start, time_factor and aggression no longer affect its weight. google.protobuf.FloatValue aggression = 2;

-  // Configures the minimum percentage of origin weight that avoids too small new weight,
+  // Configures the minimum percentage of the original weight that will be used for an endpoint
-  // which may cause endpoints in slow start mode receive no traffic in slow start window.
+  // in slow start.
+This helps to avoid a scenario in which endpoints receive no traffic during the
-  // If not specified, the default is 10%. google.protobuf.UInt32Value min_weight_percent = 3;
+  // slow start window.
+Must be between 0 and 100.
+If not specified, the default is 10%. google.protobuf.UInt32Value min_weight_percent = 3;
 }
 ```